 The Nationally Certified School Psychologist (NCSP) credential recognizes school psychologists who meet rigorous national standards for graduate preparation and continuing professional development.
 Many states and school districts accept or align their credentialing requirements with the NCSP, and some offer additional employment benefits for achieving highly qualified professional status.
 The NCSP is administered by the National School Psychology Certification System (NSPCS; established by NASP) and is open to NASP members as well as to nonmembers.

 To qualify for national certification, a school psychologist must meet NASP's established credentialing standards.
 Graduates of NASP-approved graduate programs benefit from a streamlined application process.
 Applicants will complete the appropriate application based on the NASP-approved status of their programs at the time of graduation.

 Maintaining the NCSP demonstrates continued professional excellence through continuing professional development (CPD).
 NCSPs must obtain 75 hours of CPD every three years, with 10 hours coming from NASP- or APA-approved providers, and with 3 hours in the category of ethics or legal regulation in school psychology.
 NASP offers both Inactive (e.g., medical or maternity leave) and Retired NCSP categories for those who are eligible.

-Check your expiration date and print your certificate in your profile.
+Check your expiration date and print your certificate in My Account.